skyreflectedinmirrors/CentralScrutinzer-bot/README.md

 Result:  Add parkerh1288 and SanturronIdiota channels to the youtube whitelist

+**Note on Youtube channels**:
+There is no reliable way to turn a youtube channel of the form: youtube.com/user/USERNAME

+to

+www.youtube.com/channel/UC3yA8nDwraeOfnYfBWun83g

+Unfortunately a URL of the second form is required to interface with the youtube API.
+Therefore it is easier to simply send a link to a video from that channel (as shown above)

 ###Remove
 Remove the specified channels from the black/whitelist.
 Works very similarly to the add command.